top of page

 The tree does not end at the last branch.
 The eye continues downward, and if nothing is decided there, the composition feels incomplete.

-Use a single tree skirt or base.
+Select a single tree skirt or base.
 Multiple layers compete with the tree rather than supporting it.
 Keep the tone neutral so it absorbs attention instead of redirecting it.
-This area should account for no more than about 10 percent of the total visual weight.
+This final element should remain secondary to the branches.
+It serves to finish the form without demanding its own audience.

 The base exists to hold space.
 It should not introduce a new theme.
 Fabric, a basket, or a simple wrap all work as long as they remain secondary to the tree itself.